yl48687/simple-socket/README.md

 # Simple Socket
-This project implements a client-server system using sockets.
-The client and server interact following a specific protocol:
+This project implements a basic client-server communication system using TCP sockets.
+The `client` and `server` applications exchange messages over the network.
+The `client` prompts the user to input an integer between 1 and 100 along with their name, which is then sent to the `server`.
+Upon receiving the client's message, the `server` performs operations including generating a random integer, computing the sum of this integer and the client's input, and sending the result back to the `client` along with the server's name.

+## Design Overview
+The project facilitates bidirectional communication between a `client` and a `server` using TCP sockets.
+The `client` component collects user input and establishes a TCP connection to the server.
+Meanwhile, the `server` waits for incoming connections and upon receiving a message from a `client`.

 ## Functionality
-### Server
-On the server side, the program first creates a string containing its name (e.g., "Server of Bob Smith").
-It then listens for incoming connections from clients.
-Upon receiving a connection request from a client, the server extracts the client's name and the integer sent by the client.
-Subsequently, it prints both the client's name and its own name.
-The server then proceeds to select a random integer between 1 and 100.
-After selecting the integer, it calculates the sum of this integer and the one sent by the client.
-The server constructs a message containing its name, the server-chosen integer value, and the calculated sum, and sends this message back to the client.
-Following this, the server continues to listen for connections and process messages from clients.

-### Client
-The client program begins by prompting the user to input an integer between 1 and 100.
-Upon receiving the input, it establishes a TCP socket connection to the server.
-Subsequently, it constructs a message comprising the client's name (e.g., "Client of Bob Smith") and the integer provided by the user.
-This message is then sent to the server.
-Following the transmission, the client enters a waiting state to receive a response from the server.
-Upon receiving the server's response, the client processes the received data, extracting the server's name, the integer chosen by the server, and the sum of the server-chosen integer and the client's integer.
-Finally, it prints this information for the user to view.
+`client`:
+- Prompts the user for an integer input and their name.
+- Establishes a TCP connection to the server.
+- Sends a message to the server containing the user's name and the entered integer.
+- Receives a response from the server.
+- Prints the server's name along with the received numbers.

+`server`:
+- Creates a string containing its name.
+- Listens for incoming connections from clients.
+- Upon receiving a message from a client:
+- Extracts the client's name and the integer value.
+- Prints the client's name and the server's name.
+- Generates a random integer and computes the sum of this integer and the client's input.
+- Sends the server's name, the generated integer, and the sum back to the client.

+## File Structure and Content
+simple-socket/
+├── client/
+│   └── client.py
+├── README.md
+└── server/
+    └── server.py